john0xff/SwingSet2/README.md

 You can try out and unpack jar file.

 Compiled it 24-05-2014 - guarantee that the code works.

+If you have any problem with this app just let me know and I will try to help you.

+bartbien88@gmail.com

 Have fun.